Cocktail books are a valuable resource for everyone behind the bar.

 They show us how to resurrect classic cocktails, use new and innovative ingredients, test unique garnishes, focus on specific liquors, they tell bartenders’ stories, suggest certain techniques, and provide a glimpse into the history of drinking and cocktail culture.

-With thousands of options, choosing a cocktail book to read might seem a bit daunting.
-To help you out, the BevSpot team has curated a list of our favorite cocktail books.
-Take these recommendations from our team of bartenders, bar managers, homebrewers, and cocktail enthusiasts and pick up a copy on your day off to expand your behind-the-bar knowledge.
+With thousands of options, choosing a cocktail book to read might seem daunting.
+To help you out, our team of bartenders, bar managers, homebrewers, and cocktail enthusiasts has curated a list of our favorite cocktail books.
+Here are 8 essential cocktail books for bartenders.

 1. Death & Co: Modern Classic Cocktails

 As a bartender, you’ve probably heard of Death & Co.
 Since opening in Manhattan’s East Village on New Year’s Eve in 2006, they’ve received worldwide recognition and won awards like the Tales of the Cocktail Spirited Awards for Best American Cocktail Bar and World’s Best Cocktail Menu.
 Their staff is considered to be some of the best in the industry, and they’ve created some of today’s most iconic cocktails like the Naked and Famous, the Conference, and the Oaxaca Old Fashioned.

 In October of 2014, David Kaplan, Nick Fauchald, and Alex Day released their book Death & Co: Modern Classic Cocktails.
 Designed to be the definitive reference on craft cocktails, it includes over 500 ingenious and trendy drinks from behind the bar at Death & Co and discusses the philosophy of drink making.
 It also gives suggestions for buying and using spirits, and it teaches key bartending techniques.